legobeat/l7-devenv/docs/1-getting-started.md

 The image will be portable and contain no private information like usernames or auth tokens, though you can of course customize it to your liking.

-### Build the image
+### Build the images
 While you can run `podman build` directly, there is also a [`Makefile`](./Makefile) for convenience.

 ```
-$ make
+$ make images
 ```

 That's it!
-The image should install dependencies, build plugins from sources, and configure a ready-to-use image.
+The command should install dependencies, build plugins from sources, and produce ready-to-use images.
 Inspect the `Makefile` to see supported configuration, e.g. if you want to use fish shell:
 ```
 $ make SHELL=/usr/bin/zsh EXTRA_PKGS=fish
 ```